mecid/mecid.github.io/_posts/2021-04-15-accessibility-actions-in-swiftui.md

 > To learn about the basics of accessibility in SwiftUI, take a look at my "Accessibility in SwiftUI" post.

-We also use the *accessibilityAdjustableAction* modifier, which automatically adds the adjustable trait.
+We use the *accessibilityAdjustableAction* modifier, which automatically adds the adjustable trait.
 We also have to provide a closure that handles the action.
 The only parameter of the closure is the instance of the *AccessibilityAdjustmentDirection* enum.

 Whenever the user navigates to the *RatingView*, VoiceOver focuses on the *HStack* itself and pronounces the message: "rating, 3.
 Adjustable".
 Users can use swipe up and down gestures to change the value of the rating.